elecfreaks/learn-en/microbitKit/faq/faq-05.md

 **Points to note:**

 1. The `clientID` of the program in MakeCode is customizable, but it should be noted that it cannot be the same as the `clientID` of the HiveMQ platform.

-2.The `port` of the program in MakeCode should be filled in as`8883`.
+2. The `port` of the program in MakeCode should be filled in as`8883`.

-3.You need to cheek `SSL` on HiveMQ platform.
+3. You need to cheek `SSL` on HiveMQ platform.